npfrazier/JuliaHOPSPACK/README.md

 You will need to learn how to build a Julia executable.
 To run the file that does this you will have to use the developer ("bleeding edge") version of julia at "http://julialang.org/downloads/#Nightly.builds".
 The warnings are there for a reason.
 When I was first working on this problem I did crash Julia and had to re-load it.

-Then point yourself to "run-file.jl" here which has a code to get Julia v0.040 ready to run build-executable.
-More detail later.
+It is probably convenient to grab the contents of the new_executable folder which has an outline for completing the process.
+Open "run-file.jl" which has a first script to get Julia v0.040 ready to run build-executable and a second script that builds the executable.
+More details later.

 ONGOING/TODO: